bluetuple/terraform-modules/README.md

-# terrafrom modules for major hyperscaler #
+# terraform modules for major hyperscaler #